joksas/badcrossbar/README.md

 ![crossbar array](images/3x5_crossbar_array_branches.png)

 If `applied_voltages` is an array of shape `(m, p)` (each column representing a different set of inputs) and `resistances` is an array of shape `(m, n)`, then:
-* `currents.output` will be a [numpy] array of shape `(p, n)`
+* `currents.output` will be a [numpy] array of shape `(p, n)`.
 * `currents.device`,  `currents.word_line` and `currents.bit_line` will be [numpy] arrays of shape `(m, n)` if `p = 1`, or will be lists of length `p` containing [numpy] arrays of shape `(m, n)` as their elements if `p > 1`.

 ### Voltages

 `solution.voltages` is itself a named tuple with fields `word_line` and `bit_line`.
-They represent the voltages at the nodes on the word lines and bit lines, respectively.
+They represent the voltages at the nodes on the word and bit lines, respectively.
 These two types of nodes are depicted in the diagram below.

 ![crossbar array](images/3x5_crossbar_array_nodes.png)